hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Exercise: Team writes down ideas to improve future iterations.
 - Review and celebrate what went well.
 - Review and understand what didn't go well.
-- Review and understand the ideas to improve future iterations, creating work items where necessary.
+- Review and understand the ideas to improve future iterations, creating work items and adjusting future ceremonies where necessary.

+**Top Tip:** From a leadership point of view treat retrospective actions as a high priority as it will immediately improve the team and demonstrate you are listening to their concerns.

 ## Stay Agile